-The Organization considered and prepared the 2015 budget based on the following factors:
+The Organization considered and prepared the 2016 budget based on the following factors:

-- Revenue is primarily from the storm sewer utility assessment, with minor income from grants, service fees and interest. - Expenditures fall into three main categories: Programs, projects, and general and administration. - Programs include: monitoring and data analysis, sustainable lake plans, cost-share, education and outreach, maintenance and 40 percent of payroll for 4.0 employees. - Projects include capital projects, four Community Blue Partnership project installations, initiation of the new bacteria source monitoring on Lambert Creek, Gem Lake, Black Lake, Goose Lake, TMDL implementation and 3-year strategic planning occupied 30 percent of payroll for 4.0 employees. - Operations and administration include office rent and supplies, bookkeeping and general and program audit, information systems, insurance, 30 percent payroll for 4.0 employees and legal expenses.
+- Revenue is primarily from the storm sewer utility assessment, with occasional income from grants, service fees and interest. - Expenditures fall into three main categories: Programs, projects, and general and administration. - Programs include: monitoring and data analysis, sustainable lake plans, cost-share, education and outreach, maintenance and 30 percent of payroll for 5.0 employees. - Projects include capital projects such as the Sucker Lake channel restoration, the Water Management Plan update completion, year 3 of the bacteria source monitoring on Lambert Creek, lower Kohler Lambert streambank restoration, Goose Lake shoreline restoration and development of the Whitaker Treatment wetland project occupying 40 percent of payroll for 5.0 employees. - Operations and administration include office rent and supplies, bookkeeping and general and program audit, information systems, insurance, the update the Joint Powers Agreement and 30 percent payroll for 5.0 employees and legal expenses.

-All of these factors were considered in preparing the Organization's budget for the 2015 fiscal year.
+All of these factors were considered in preparing the Organization's budget for the 2016 fiscal year.